aaronlifenghan/TemporalEx_JSL_NLI/README.md

-# Master Project: Temporal Relation Extraction from EHRs
+# Temporal Relation Extraction from EHRs using joint sequence labelling and natural language inference

 ## **Overview**

 In the modern healthcare system, overburdened workloads for healthcare providers have become a significant concern.
 This challenge is evident not only during crises like the COVID-19 pandemic but also in routine operations.
 Accurate diagnosis and treatment often require a meticulous review of electronic health records (EHRs), including the timing and dosage of treatments.
 However, this process is time-consuming and can strain resources.

-This project leverages **Natural Language Processing (NLP)** to automate the extraction and analysis of temporal information in EHRs.
+This open-science investigation leverages **Natural Language Processing (NLP)** to automate the extraction and analysis of temporal information in EHRs.
 By identifying treatment start and end times and classifying temporal relationships, this approach aims to:
 - Alleviate healthcare providers' workload.
 - Improve patient care efficiency by reducing waiting times.